Reviews, Best Prices, Comparisons, Expert Buying Guides

 Thermal Management

-Effective thermal management is achieved through a combination of heat sinks, thermal pads, and strategic airflow design.
-The heat sinks are attached to the main heat-generating components, such as the CPU and Wi-Fi chipsets, to dissipate heat efficiently.
-This prevents overheating and ensures the device can operate at peak performance without thermal throttling.
+Excellent thermal management is done using heat sinks, thermal pads, and airflow design as a combination of technology.
+Heat sinks are professionally allocated to the main heat-producing parts that, like the CPU and Wi-Fi chipsets, to optimize the heat dissipation.
+This is a very effective method to stop overheating and to maintain the device operating at peak performance without falling due to thermal throttling.

 Power Supply Unit